How to Use This Calculator

 Diversify Across Uncorrelated Assets

 For truly optimal allocation, seek asset classes with low or negative correlation.
-This means when one asset performs poorly, another might perform well, dampening overall portfolio volatility.
-Historically, bonds often have a low correlation with stocks.
+When one asset performs poorly, another may perform well.
+Historically, bonds and stocks often have low correlation, which this calculator captures through the risk reduction effect.

 Rebalance Periodically